HomeDocumentationAPI Reference

 OXXO Payment ReceiptsThe receipt mentions 'Cobro de Astro Pay', but not Reach or the merchant.

-Boleto Payment VouchersThe voucher mentions 'Astropay Brasil Ltda', but not Reach or the merchant.
+Boleto Payment VouchersThe voucher mentions 'Astropay Brasil Ltda', but neither Reach nor the merchant is mentioned.

-Boleto Payment ReceiptsBoleto receipts vary by payment location, but the receipt usually mentions something similar to 'comprovante de pagamento de titulos' with no mention of who the payment is actually going to (i.e. there is no mention of Reach or the merchant).
+Boleto Payment ReceiptsBoleto receipts vary by payment location, but the receipt usually mentions something similar to 'comprovante de pagamento de titulos' with no mention of who the payment is going to (i.e., there is no mention of Reach or the merchant).

 Sofort ReceiptThe receipt mentions 'Global Collect BV', but not Reach or the merchant.